Debra Zapata Sprint Distance: The Sprint Distance course is a 500 meter swim, 15 mile bike, and a 5 Km run.

 Water temperature is usually in the mid 70s in late September, so the swim will likely be wetsuit legal.
 The Kerrville Ponding Lake on the Guadalupe River is controlled and regulated by the City of Kerrville.

 Bike Course Aid Stations & On Course Nutrition

 The Half Distance will have 3 aid stations on the bike course, at approximately miles 17, 29, and 43.
-The Quarter will have 1 aid station at mile 17.
+The Intermediate will have 1 aid station at mile 17.
 The aid stations will be stocked with water, Gatorade, and CLIF Bar product.
 There are no aid stations on the Sprint bike course.

 Run Course Aid Stations

-The Half and Quarter Distance run course will have aid stations at approximately each mile.
+The Half and Intermediate Distance run course will have aid stations at approximately each mile.
 The stations will be stocked with water, Gatorade, pretzels, and fruit.
 The Aid Stations for the Sprint Distance will only have Water and Gatorade.

 At each station there will be certified athletic trainers, provided by Medicine in Motion, who can provide injury assessment and first aid.
 There will also be EMTs on vehicles roaming the course searching for athletes in need of assistance.